vinodivy/MyGCD/README.md

 Download MySQL 5.x and log in as a root user.

-Modify the database schema/username/password in the GCDService project -> src/resource/jdbc.properties
+Modify the database schema/username/password in the gcdcommon project -> src/resource/jdbc.properties

 Create the following tables using the DDL commands.